The End Of AMD

 Nine catalysts include:

 1. A new (arguably competitive) consumer CPU called Ryzen due out this quarter.
-This will feature AMD entering back into the arena, duking it out vs Intel (NASDAQ:INTC) in the CPU war (an arena that sadly AMD has been almost absent from over the past few years).
-Will Ryzen beat Intel? ..
+This will feature AMD entering back into the arena, duking it out vs. Intel (NASDAQ:INTC) in the CPU war (an arena that sadly AMD has been almost absent from over the past few years).
+Will Ryzen beat Intel?
 Maybe...
 Maybe not.
 In the grand scheme of things, it really does not matter if they do or not.
-All they really need is a processor what performs well and is competitive.
-From that vantage point -- they can compete on price.
+All they really need is a processor that performs well and is competitive.
+From that vantage point - they can compete on price.

-2. New server CPU's -- due out the 2nd half of 2017.
+2. New server CPUs - due out the 2nd half of 2017.
 At one point in time, AMD had 26% of the server market and was in Cray (NASDAQ:CRAY) supercomputers, but lost it all.
 We expect AMD to re-enter this market and (just shooting from the hip) take 10% market share.
 Vendors do not want Intel to have a monopoly in this market.
 Vendors want competition in order to get better pricing.
 AMD stands to take 1.5 billion of revenue in this market if they only take a mere 10% market share.
 (For a more detailed view, read the most excellent article by author Anchorite here.)

 4. Virtual reality is growing (as well as augmented reality) and AMD has a healthy presence in this market.
-Estimates range all over the board as to just how big VR or AR will grow but we can rest assured that AMD will have a healthy presence.
+Estimates range all over the board as to just how big VR or AR will grow, but we can rest assured that AMD will have a healthy presence.

-5. Semi-custom refresh on Xbox and Playstation will continue to bring in revenue for several years.
+5. Semi-custom refresh on Xbox and PlayStation will continue to bring in revenue for several years.

 6. A mystery semi-custom chip in the works, for a yet-unannounced client.

-8. AMD officially entering the deep-learning ring via its "Instinct" line of GPU's.
+8. AMD officially entering the deep-learning ring via its "Instinct" line of GPUs.
 We wrote about AMD and deep learning here.

 9. The rumor that AMD will work with Intel in some fashion be it simply licensing out its technology and patents to Intel to replace the soon to expire Nvidia (NASDAQ:NVDA) agreement or something even more complex.
 Rumors abound that AMD will have a bigger role but we will see.